My Boyfriend & I Got A Girlfriend — This is What Happened

 In the polyamorous world, there is a special term for the third person in a relationship.
-She (and it is usually a she) is called a "unicorn".
-This is a joke, obviously.
-Based on the fact that she is rare, beautiful and... virtually impossible to track down.
+She (and it is usually a she) is called a "unicorn."
+She is rare, beautiful, and hard to track down.
+And if you can catch her, she will bring magic into your relationship.

 My partner, Ryan*, and I are non-monogamous.
 When we first opened things up two years ago, we both hooked up with people separately, but we were also eager to engage in our first threesome.
 This turned out to be a challenge.
 Finding an emotionally mature, sexually adventurous, bisexual woman who is also our type — a feminine Girl Next Door — is hard to do.
 A year passed with no progress on the threesome front.

 “How are the boys treating you?”
 Ryan asked her while I was across the room.
 “Fine,” she said, rolling her eyes.
 “But the girls — I’ve had a lot of fun with girls.”
-And that’s when he remembered: Kara is queer.
+That’s when he remembered: Kara is queer.

 “So, what do you think of my girlfriend?”
 Ryan ventured.
 Kara put her finger to her lips, smiled enigmatically, and spun away to dance.
 Ryan immediately found me to relay this intriguing interaction.